angular/components/guides/theming.md

 contains an Angular Material component.
 You can accomplish this by manually loading the CSS in each shadow root, or by using [Constructable Stylesheets](https://web.dev/articles/constructable-stylesheets).

+Loading the theme styles in a shadow root does not move Angular Material's component styles or overlay containers into that root.
+Components that render overlays, such as dialogs and menus, may therefore need additional styling and overlay configuration when used inside Shadow DOM.